Team4388/ScoutingApp2025/README.md

 ## In Progress:
 #### Scouting:
 #### Data Analysis:
-- Add "history" view type to the teams view menu.
-- Sentiment analysis of text input type
 - Make a word cloud for the compiled mode of text input type
 #### Functionality:
 - Make pit and match data field builder UIs.
 I don't want to have to keep editing a variable